-Throughout our 18-year history, AAMT has been a dynamic organisation, growing, adapting and evolving to serve its members, the profession and the community.
+Throughout our 19-year history, AAMT has been a dynamic organisation, growing, adapting and evolving to serve its members, the profession and the community.
 The Australian Association of Massage Therapists Limited (AAMT) is the peak representative body for massage therapists, remedial massage therapists and myotherapists in Australia and was formed following the amalgamation of five major Australian massage associations in 2003.
-'Massage & Myotherapy Australia is a brand of the Australian Association of Massage Therapists Limited'.
+AAMT started trading as Massage & Myotherapy Australia in 2016.